On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Deriving master equations from stochastic dynamics

 The first clear advantage of the SSE approach and the \ito interpretation is that it allows the formal derivation of the associated QMEs.
 This is true independently of the form of the operators.
 Indeed, we can obtain a variety of dynamics much wider than the sole stochastic Hamiltonian class.
 Restricting ourselves to this smaller class, we still have flexibility with the choice of the noise-inducing differential $\diff{X_t}$, and we can generalize to non-linear SSE, and to various measurement interpretations \cite{Barchielli2009Quantum782}.

-As of today, with quantum computations not yet living up to their full potential, the other important advantage of the SSE framework is that it allows efficient implementation schemes on classical computing architectures.
+As of today, with quantum computations not yet living up to their full potential, the other important advantage of the SSE framework is that it allows efficient implementation schemes on classical computing architectures, avoiding the necessity to implement matrix exponentiation at each timestep of propagation and relying on efficient linear algebra schemes.
 These schemes are based on finite-difference integration, such as the Euler–Maruyama method \cite{Bally1995TheCalculus,Bally1996TheFunction}, the extension to SDE of the Euler finite difference methods,

 Other integration schemes are the Milstein method, which adds a correction to the strong order of convergence \cite{Milstein1995NumericalEquations}, $\mathcal{O}(\Delta t)$ instead of $\mathcal{O}(\sqrt{\Delta t})$ but maintaining the weak order of convergence, and Runge-Kutta methods, less used in the stochastic setting as their complexity rapidly increases with the order of the method \cite{Platen1992NumericalEquations,Mora2004NumericalSemigroups,Platen2010NumericalFinance,Roler2009SecondEquations,Roler2010Runge-KuttaEquations}.